Sections in this article:

 Natural Phenomena Modeling:

 Fractals help replicate and understand various natural phenomena such as coastlines, cloud formations, and geological landscapes.
-They aid in simulating and analyzing these complex systems, contributing to meteorology, geography, and geology.
+They aid in simulating and analysing these complex systems, contributing to meteorology, geography, and geology.

 Medical Imaging: In medicine, fractal analysis assists in characterizing irregular structures within biological systems.
-It’s applied to analyze images of organs, blood vessels, and tissues, aiding in diagnosing conditions like tumors or assessing the complexity of the vascular network.
+It’s applied to analyse images of organs, blood vessels, and tissues, aiding in diagnosing conditions like tumours or assessing the complexity of the vascular network.

 Signal Processing:

-Fractals are employed in analyzing and compressing signals due to their ability to represent intricate patterns efficiently.
+Fractals are employed in analysing and compressing signals due to their ability to represent intricate patterns efficiently.
 They enhance data compression techniques, improving signal transmission and storage.

 Computer Graphics: Fractals serve as a foundation for generating realistic and visually appealing graphics.
 They’re used in creating landscapes, textures, and natural elements in video games, movies, and simulations, as well as many types of fractals being used as artworks in their own right (see below).